Andrewnetwork/CoronavirusBlog/sense_and_truth.md

 >
 >-Wittgenstein's Lectures on The Foundations of Mathematics (Cambridge 1939)

 In some sense of the word, we may say that *truth* is simply what is the case.
 To *know* what is the case, i.e., the state of the world, we must also know *how* something is the case.
 For example, if I said to you "I am sick," you would need to know what sickness I have in order to understand what my words *mean*, i.e., the state of affairs which make "I am sick" true.
-The set of circumstances which make a proposition true is the *sense* of a proposition, and a particular circumstance is a *sense-object*.
-"I have the flu." is an example of a sense-object belonging to the sense of the "I am sick." proposition.
+The set of circumstances which make a proposition true is the *sense* of a proposition.
+A particular circumstance belonging to a sense is a *sense-object*.
+The sense of the proposition "I am sick." is the set of all possible sicknesses.
+"I have the flu." is an example of a sense-object belonging to the sense of the proposition "I am sick."

-The *impression* of a sense-object, i.e., the phenomenological representation of a sense-object, is relative to all objects contained by the sense it belongs to.
+The *impression* of a sense-object, i.e., the *phenomenological representation* of a sense-object, is relative to all objects contained by the sense it belongs to.
 For example, "I have cancer." and "I have the flu." are both sense-objects belonging to the sense of the proposition "I am sick."
-Thus, the fact that we could have cancer dampens the impression of having the flu because cancer expands the scale of sickness and makes the flu appear to be a rather minor illness by comparison.
+Thus, the fact that we could have cancer *dampens* the impression of having the flu because cancer expands the scale of sickness and makes the flu appear to be a rather minor illness by comparison.

 Of course, every proposition belongs to a context which *augments* its sense.
 If "I am sick." is said by a 90-year-old woman, then "I have the flu." and "I have cancer." may have the same impression, i.e., the signification of imminent death.